 Despite the appointment of a Volunteer Coordinator within service areas, the Manager responsible for the area the volunteer will work in has overall responsibility for the engagement and support of volunteers.
-The Volunteer Coordinator should attend initial 'Leading Volunteers' training on being asked to take on this role and thereafter attend regularly meetings of the Authority's Volunteer Network to ensure that they remain up to date with developments in the Authority's volunteering processes and have the opportunity to feedback on the experiences of volunteers and of their service areas in helping to deliver council services.
+When asked to take on this role, the Volunteer Coordinator should attend initial 'Leading Volunteers' training and thereafter attend regularly meetings of the Council's Volunteer Network.
+This ensures that they remain up to date with developments in the Council's volunteering processes and have the opportunity to feedback on the experiences of volunteers and of their service areas in helping to deliver Council services.